 A commemorative patch may be permitted on a jersey or shirt.
-The entire patch must be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed 21/4-square inches.
+The entire patch must be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed $2^{1}/{4}$ -square inches.

-- 4.1.2 Players shall wear shin guards under the stockings in the manner intended, without exception.
-The shin guards shall be professionally manufactured, age and size appropriate, and not altered to decrease protection.
-The NCAA requires players to wear shin guards that meet the standards established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
-This change recognizes that the effective date for the required shin guard specifications has been announced by NOCSAE; however, such information may not be available regionally.
-Nonetheless, the effect of this change is to notify member schools that they are expected to be in compliance with NOCSAE standards.
-For that matter, players should already be wearing age and size appropriate shin guards.
-(For current information, visit www.nocsae.org.) - 4.1.3 It is recommended that a special armband (which shall be displayed on the upper arm) be worn that distinguishes the team captain(s) from other players on his or her team.
+4.1.2 Players shall wear shinguards under the stockings in the manner intended, without exception.
+The shinguards shall be professionally manufactured, age and size appropriate, and not altered to decrease protection.
+The NCAA requires players to wear shinguards that meet the standards established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).

-Note: Rule 4.1.3 is an administrative rule and may be altered by prior written mutual consent
+4.1.3 It is recommended that a special armband (which shall be displayed on the upper arm) be worn that distinguishes the team captain(s) from other players on his or her team.